Getting enough protein can be a struggle for anyone, but vegetarians and vegans may find it especially difficult.

 The current US recommended dietary allowance (RDA) is 0.36 grams per pound of body weight per day (0.8g/kg).
 However, this estimate does not account for active people, whose bodies need a little bit more to support training and recovery.

-If you’re active, you’ll need a little more than the RDA...but contrary to what you may have heard, you don’t need that much more.
-Studies suggest that 0.55 grams per pound of body weight per day (1.2g/kg) is the maximum level from which most people can benefit - even athletes.
+If you’re active, looking to lose weight, or build muscle, you’ll need a little more than the RDA: 0.75-1 gram per pound of body weight per day is the ideal level from which most people can benefit—even athletes.¹

-So in order to calculate your daily needs, all you need to do is multiply your bodyweight (in pounds) by .55.
+So, in order to calculate your daily needs, all you need to do is multiply your bodyweight (in pounds) by .75-1.